ViniciusBranco/PyGlobsterS/README.md

 ______________________

 v0.0.1 - PyGlobsterS is under production.
 Do not run it.
-It may not work.
+It may not work yet.

 Should you use any PGS content, check the plain/text file with same name as the related folder for proper citation.